Internet Computer logo

 Use Cases

-ICP supports the creation of Runes, BRC-20 and Ordinals marketplaces.
+Through the Bitcoin Canister and Bitcoin Adapter, ICP can support the creation of Runes, BRC-20 and Ordinals marketplaces.
 Application developers can deploy on ICP for improved performance of their applications.
-These application modules are supported by the Bitcoin Canister and Bitcoin Adapter.

 Source Code